In search of a long term solution

 - Hypnotherapy (combined with CBT techniques) is now widely accepted as being effective in treating depression.

-- Not only can it boost the way in which we think of ourselves, but it can also address the root causes of depression, allowing a more permanent solution to be found.
+- Not only can it boost the way in which we think of ourselves, but it can also address the root causes of depression, allowing a more long term solution to be found.

 A Swift Solution